theochem/chemtools/doc/sci_doc_global_quadratic.rst

 Quadratic Energy Model :class:`chemtools.tool.globaltool.QuadraticGlobalTool`
 =============================================================================

-In this model, energy is approximated as a quadratic function of the number of electrons:
+In this model, the energy is approximated as a quadratic function of the number of electrons:

  ..
 TODO::
     #.
 Fix Equation number here, and assign number to other equations